-SEA countries let down by Taylor Swift Eras Tour snub can shake it off by upping their game, say experts
+S-E Asia countries stung by Taylor Swift tour snub are shaking it off with new funds, new rules

 He cited an example of how Fifa dropped Indonesia as host of the Under-20 World Cup in March 2023 after the governor of Bali refused to host Israel’s team.
 Protesters in the Muslim-majority country had earlier marched in the capital Jakarta waving Indonesian and Palestinian flags, demanding that Israel be barred from participating.

-A clash of societal values also came to fore in July 2023, when the frontman of The 1975 went on a drunken rant against Malaysia’s anti-LGBTQ laws during the British band’s set at the Good Vibes music festival in Kuala Lumpur, capping it with a same-sex kiss with a bandmate.
+A clash of societal values also came to the fore in July 2023, when the frontman of The 1975 went on a drunken rant against Malaysia’s anti-LGBTQ laws during the British band’s set at the Good Vibes music festival in Kuala Lumpur, capping it with a same-sex kiss with a bandmate.
 The debacle led to the abrupt cancellation of the event, and the band then cancelled its performance at the We The Fest in Jakarta.

 There is also payment and ticketing infrastructure to think about as well, and even Singapore had issues with this when many fans saw red after technical issues plagued their attempts to purchase tickets with the Ticketmaster platform.